marvin-chen/cos-independent-work/README.md

 5. Gradient Boosting (XGBoost)

 ### Methodology
-For each model, we've followed these steps:
+For each model, the general implementation steps are as follows:
 1. Data preprocessing and splitting
 2. Initial model training without cross-validation
 3. Cross-validation and hyperparameter tuning